 Clever and simple iconography stops information overload and focuses the user on the core knowledge they need to know, like key product/service benefits or why a customer should choose your business over a competitor.
 For double effect make sure you pull out all the key statistics in your business and match them carefully with iconography.

-At Motion, creating an iconography suite alongside a brand is a must.
+At Motion, creating an iconography suite as part of technical branding is a must.
 Our core industries are often complex and need simple solutions like this to help.
 Below are a few examples of our creations:

-3. Infographics to Educate, Inform and Enable a Technical Environment
+3. Infographics to Educate, Inform and Enable as Part of Your Technical Branding

 Much like last year, 2021 is the year for education and enablement.
 We are in a time where customers do not want to be sold to.
 They want to feel like they are making an informed decision and it should be part of your marketing strategy to ensure they have the tools they need to achieve that at the right stage of their journey.